Winston CHURCHILL – Autographed letter signed to Countess Greffulhe.

 “There is absolutely nothing to be done for him.”

-Churchill, Chancellor of the Exchequer, comments on the situation of his former classmate Murland Evans, and wishes to see the Countess, inspiration of the Duchess of Guermantes, again in Paris.
+Churchill, Chancellor of the Exchequer, comments on the situation of his former classmate Murland Evans, and wishes to see the Countess, the inspiration for the Duchess of Guermantes, again in Paris.

 _________________________________